DLI Training

 You can also set up job alerts that’ll let you know whenever employers share a job that fits the criteria you’ve set when looking for your next role, so you can be one of the first to apply.
 This is especially useful if you’re looking to pivot to a competitive industry, as being one of the first applicants can help you stand out from the crowd.

-If you haven’t updated resume or Linkedin in a while, then now is the time to get things in order!
+If you haven’t updated your resume or LinkedIn in a while, then now is the time to get things in order!
 Reach out to people you’ve worked with previously to act as your references, and ensure you tailor your CV to address the key selection criteria for the role you’re applying for each time.

 The more personalised you can make your CV, the more likely it is that you’ll get the attention of prospective employers.
 As a more mature employee, you can use your CV to display your commitment to self-improvement in the workplace through the roles you’ve had in the past, so make sure to outline your skills and experience in your CV.